tpoignonec/ft_tools_ros2/README.md

 - the force offset $f_0 \in \mathbb{R}^3$ in N
 - the torque offset $\tau_0 \in \mathbb{R}^3$ in N.m

-If enough measurements were provided (i.e., about 6-10 well-chosen robot poses), the different parameters are identified sing a least square regression (i.e., eigen SVD solver) such that
+If enough measurements were provided (i.e., about 10 well-chosen robot poses), the different parameters are identified using a least square regression (i.e., eigen SVD solver) such that

 $$ f_\text{meas} = -mg + f_0 \text{ and } \tau_\text{meas} = -mc \times g + \tau_0$$